davidpet/snippets/cpp/Collections/046 - Iterator Types and Arithmetic - explanation.md

 Iterators in C++ are a generalized concept designed to work with a variety of container types, including those that don't have straightforward pointer-like arithmetic, such as linked lists or tree structures.
 While random-access iterators (e.g., those for `std::vector` or plain arrays) behave like pointers and support direct arithmetic operations (including subtraction), other iterator categories, such as bidirectional or forward iterators, do not.

 The `std::distance(a, b)` function provides a unified way to find the distance between two iterators, regardless of their category.
-Let's delve into the reasoning behind this in markdown:
+Let's delve into the reasoning behind this:

 ---